SEYCHELLES, MAURITIUS, RODRIGUES & RÉUNION BIRDING TOUR: DETAILED ITINERARY

-Seychelles, Mauritius & Réunion: Day 6 Today we will catch a flight to Mauritius for an overnight stay.
-On the way to our hotel we shall drive through the coastal lowlands passing fields of sugar cane dotted with the strange black pyramids of volcanic rocks that have been painstakingly cleared from the soil over the centuries.
+This afternoon we will commence our exploration of Mauritius.
+As we travel around this heavily-populated island we shall pass numerous fields of sugar cane dotted with strange black pyramids of volcanic rocks that have been painstakingly cleared from the soil over the centuries.
 The journey provides us with our first real chance to take a look at the colourful Mauritians, an attractive blend of Asian, African and European peoples with a similarly mixed culture.

-Seychelles, Mauritius & Réunion: Day 9 The forests on Mauritius are confined to the mountains of the southwest of the island, where the scenery is spectacular.
+Seychelles, Mauritius, Rodrigues & Réunion: Day 7 The forests on Mauritius are now mostly confined to the mountains of the southwest of the island, where the scenery is spectacular.
 The volcanic ridges and peaks are dissected by deep valleys cloaked in lush forest where White-tailed Tropicbirds float over the green canopy and the white plumes of waterfalls cascade over cliffs to the valley floor far below.

 Since the island was discovered by man in 1598 the natural vegetation has suffered greatly with the result that many of the native island birds have dwindled almost to the point of extinction through a combination of habitat destruction and some unfortunate introductions of both birds and mammals.
 Some species became extinct, notably the Dodo which has since become a symbol of man’s failure to live in harmony with nature.

-The Mauritius Kestrel has made a remarkable comeback in recent years, having also reached the brink of extinction, but is now, once more, in decline.
+The Mauritius Kestrel made a remarkable comeback, having also reached the brink of extinction, but is now, once more, in decline.
 This remarkable falcon is a forest dweller and has evolved short wings and a long, manoeuvrable tail more typical of an accipiter than a falcon to cope with its woodland environment.
-Its main prey are the tiny green geckos that live on the leaves of the Traveller’s Palm and some other trees.
+Its main prey is the tiny green gecko that lives on the leaves of the Traveller’s Palm and some other trees.

-As we explore the remaining forest, Mascarene Swiftlets flutter over the canopy and Mauritius Grey White-eyes flit from tree to tree, but we will have to work quite hard to get to grips with Mauritius Cuckoo-Shrike, Mauritius Bulbul, Mascarene Paradise Flycatcher (the local form is sometimes treated as a single-island endemic), Mauritius Olive White-eye and Mauritius Fody as all five are still declining.
-The white-eye in particular has suffered more than any other passerine from predation by introduced rats, cats and monkeys, so we will need to spend some time in order to find this rare endemic.
+As we explore the remaining forest, Mascarene Swiftlets flutter over the canopy and Mauritius Grey White-eyes flit from tree to tree, but we will have to work quite hard to get to grips with Mauritius Cuckooshrike, Mauritius Bulbul, Mascarene Paradise Flycatcher (the local form is sometimes treated as a single-island endemic), Mauritius Olive White-eye and Mauritius Fody as all five are still declining.
+The white-eye, in particular, has suffered more than any other passerine from predation by introduced rats, cats and monkeys, so we may need to spend some time in order to find this rare endemic.

 We will also have time to look at the birds of the cultivated lowlands, the majority of which are introduced species, such as Striated (or Green-backed) Heron, Malagasy Turtle Dove, Zebra and Spotted Doves, Mascarene Martin, Red-whiskered Bulbul, Village Weaver, Red Fody, Yellow-fronted Canary, Common Waxbill, Common Myna and House Crow.

-Close to our hotel the sandy beach and mudflats are attractive to migrant waders including Greater Sand Plover, Grey (or Black-bellied) Plover, Curlew Sandpiper, Eurasian Whimbrel and Ruddy Turnstone.
+Sandy beaches and mudflats are attractive to migrant shorebirds such as Greater Sand Plover, Grey (or Black-bellied) Plover, Curlew Sandpiper, Whimbrel and Ruddy Turnstone.

-Seychelles, Mauritius & Réunion: Day 10 After spending much of the day on Mauritius we will take a short flight across to the island of Réunion for a two nights stay.
+Seychelles, Mauritius, Rodrigues & Réunion: Day 10 After spending much of the day on Mauritius we will take a short flight across to the island of Réunion for a two nights stay.

 The natural forest cover on Réunion is much more extensive than on Mauritius and it is a delight to walk along the peaceful trails through the luxuriant vegetation rich in tree ferns and epiphytic orchids.
 Here we will look for the endemic birds of the island.

-The Réunion Cuckoo-Shrike or Tuit-Tuit gets its local name from the characteristic calls which draw attention to this otherwise rather secretive bird which creeps about in the moss encrusted branches.
-The Réunion Bulbul, which is now considered critically endangered, is very similar to its Mauritius counterpart but is smaller and has a white eye.
-The delightful Réunion Stonechat or Tek-Tek is common along the more open parts of the trails, usually nesting in the mossy banks or among tree roots, whilst the Réunion Grey White-eye and the distinctive Réunion Olive White-eye flit through the leafy canopy in noisy bands.
-The Coq de Bois or Mascarene Paradise Flycatcher is much easier to find here than on Mauritius, the form here (which is sometimes split) having a grey rather than black head in the male.
-In the open country above the forest we may well see the splendid endemic Réunion Harrier.
+The critically endangered Réunion Cuckooshrike or Tuit-Tuit gets its local name from the characteristic calls which draw attention to this otherwise rather secretive bird that creeps about in the moss-encrusted branches.
+The Réunion Bulbul is very similar to its Mauritius counterpart but is smaller and has a white eye.
+The delightful Réunion Stonechat or Tek-Tek is common along with the more open parts of the trails, usually nesting in the mossy banks or among tree roots, whilst the Réunion Grey White-eye and the distinctive Réunion Olive White-eye flit through the leafy canopy in noisy bands.
+The Coq de Bois or Mascarene Paradise Flycatcher is much easier to find here than on Mauritius and the form here is sometimes treated as a full species.
+In the more open areas, we should encounter the splendid endemic Réunion Harrier.

-Seychelles, Mauritius & Réunion: Day 12 This morning, provided we have seen all the endemic landbirds well, we will drive up a winding road of hairpin bends that will take us slowly from sea level to a spectacular viewpoint on the rim of one of the three huge volcanic cirques that form the heart of the island.
-The scenery is quite breathtaking, with stupendous views of the highest peaks on Réunion (which reach 3065m) as well as down into the crater floor over a thousand metres below.
+Seychelles, Mauritius, Rodrigues & Réunion: Day 12 This morning, provided we have already seen all the landbird specialities, we will drive up a winding road with many hairpin bends that will take us from sea level to a spectacular viewpoint on the rim of one of the three huge volcanic cirques that form the heart of the island.
+The scenery is quite breathtaking, with stupendous views of the highest peaks on Réunion (which reach 3065m or 10,056ft) as well as down into the crater floor over a thousand metres below.
 Once inhabited by escaped slaves, the tiny settlements we can see far below are still almost totally isolated from the outside world as no road reaches into the crater.
 Several of the Réunion endemics can be seen in this area, including the sometimes-tricky harrier.